alefore/weblog/ten-years-of-edge.md

 to require a `SortedLineSequence` input where they previously received a `LineSequence`.

-We've made it impossible for customers of these modules to accidentally pass unsorted contents.
+We've **made it impossible for customers of these modules to accidentally pass unsorted contents**.
 Customers can just create the `SortedLineSequence` right after reading (or generating) contents.